 Who’s it for: Workers and creatives, especially those who move between platforms.

-The Logitech craft is not a cheap office keyboard, but if you want something truly special that will work with any desktop or laptop platform you choose, as well as providing a unique, efficiency-enhancing input option, there’s nothing quite like it.
+At $100, the Logitech MX Keys is not a cheap office keyboard.
+But, if you want something truly special that will work with any desktop or laptop platform you choose, as well as providing a unique, efficiency-enhancing input option, there’s nothing quite like it.
 It’s a wireless keyboard that can pair with up to three devices at once, much like our favorite wireless keyboards, and its key caps feature both Windows and MacOS indicators to make use on both Apple and Microsoft platforms easy.

 Microsoft Surface Keyboard